-With the exception of SFs and forms approved by the Office of Management and Budget (OMB), the application submission is limited to 85 pages in its entirety.
-The two files applicants must submit are:
+With the exception of SFs and forms approved by OMB, the application submission is limited to 85 pages in its entirety.
+The two files applicants must submit are as follows:

-File 1: The Project Description file must include these items:
+File 1: The Project Description file must include the following items:

 - 1. Table of Contents

 - 2. Project Summary

 - 3. Need for Assistance

 - 4. Approach

 - 5. Logic Model

+- 6. Organizational Capacity

-- 6. Program Performance Evaluation Plan
+- 7. Program Performance Evaluation Plan

-- 7. Project Sustainability Plan
+- 8. Line-Item Budget and Budget Justification

+- 9. Geographic Location

-- 8. Plan for Oversight of Federal Award Funds and Activities
+- 10. Plan for Oversight of Federal Awards and Activities

-- 9. Line Item Budget and Budget Justification (to include plan for oversight of federal award funds)
+- 11. Project Sustainability Plan

+- 12. Letters of Support

-File 2: The Appendices file must include these items:
+File 2: The Appendices file must include the following items:

 - 1. Legal Status of Applicant Entity - 2.
-Third-party Agreements/Memorandums of Understanding/Letters of Support

-- 3. Organizational Capacity: Organizational Charts and Resumes - 4.
-Indirect Cost Rate Agreement (if applicable) - 5.
-Executed leases, draft leases, unsigned leases, or a letter of intent for each proposed property(ies).
-Note: The lease documentation will not count towards the page limitation.
+Third-party Agreements/Memorandums of Understanding - 3.
+Organizational Capacity: Organizational Charts and Resumes - 4.
+Indirect Cost Rate Agreement (if applicable)